BYLAWS OF THE VALLEJO PIECEMAKERS QUILT GUILD

 - General meetings shall be the first Saturday of every month unless otherwise stated and may be online or in person as prescribed by local protocols due to disaster or public health crisis.

-- Executive Board meetings shall be monthly or as scheduled by the President or any two members of the Board.
+- Board meetings shall be monthly or as scheduled by the President or requested by any members of the Board.
 Members in good standing may participate in Board meetings.
 Board meetings may be held in person or online as determined by local protocols.

-- The Standing committees shall be History, Hospitality, Publicity, Opportunity Quilt, Library, Fundraising and Newsletter.
+- The Standing committees shall be History, Hospitality, Publicity, Opportunity Quilt, Library, Newsletter, Community Outreach and Bunco.
 Other committees may be formed as needed.
-All committees shall be subject to the current issue of Roberts Rules of Order and all Committee Chairs shall accept guidance and/or approval from the Executive Board.
+All committees shall be subject to the current issue of Roberts Rules of Order Newly Revised, and all Committee Chairs shall accept guidance and/or approval from the Board.

 - The Chairperson of each committee selects his/her committee members and informs the President of his/her selections.

 - The term of office for committees is one year or until their successors are appointed.
-New Standing chairpersons will be named at the January meeting.
+New Standing chairpersons will be appointed by the President at the January meeting.

-- The President, with the approval of the Executive Board, appoints all Committee Chairpersons except Nominating.
+- The President, with the approval of the Board, appoints all Standing Committee Chairpersons except Nominating Committee.

-- Keep an historical record of the guild, including a copy of minutes, photographs, new clippings, and other noteworthy publicity.
+- Keep an historical record of the guild, including a copy of minutes, photographs, news clippings, and other noteworthy publicity in a digital format.

-- At the January membership meeting of each ear, the outgoing History Committee shall present to the Board, the Historical Records from all past years.
+- At the January membership meeting of each year, the outgoing History Committee shall present to the Board, the Historical Records from all past years.

 - The Hospitality Committee shall;

-- Plan and coordinate food, utensils, serving and cleanup and organize food service at the general meetings.
+- Plan and coordinate food, utensils, serving, cleanup and organize food service at the general meetings.

 - The Opportunity Quilt Committee shall: